kquist/DoubleML-Python/ML2Estimator_documentation.md

 #Class: ML2_Estimator
+The DoubleML package is intended to be used to implement the estimation procedure developed in ["Double Machine Learning for Treatment and Causal Parameters"](#https://arxiv.org/abs/1608.00060) by Victor Chernozhukov, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, and Whitney Newey
 #Parameters:

 - method: str, optional (default="Tree").
 This determines which machine learning estimation technique will be employed for estimates with a non-binary outcome variable.
 Options include : "Tree" (for regression tree), "Boosted Tree" (for ada boosted tree), "Random Forest", "Lasso", and "Ridge"